jimzhang629/Tetrode-Spinner/README.md

 # Tetrode-Spinner
 Make an affordable tetrode spinner to spin your electrodes together!
-(Actually document this later)